 All songs must be recognisable as the chosen style and must have the distinctive rhythm of that style, with the exception of the Latin Fusion division.*

 *NOTE: This EXCLUDES remixes of Western Pop or other songs that have been mixed to incorporate a latin beat, e.g. 'John Legend’s All of Me - Bachata Version' is not appropriate.
-If you are unsure of whether your music is appropriate, please contact us before 1 April 2016 so we can review your selection.
-Inappropriate music will result in disqualification. *This does not apply to the styles of Zouk, Reggaeton or Latin Fusion
+If you are unsure of whether your music is appropriate, please contact us 8 weeks before competitor registration closes so we can review your selection.
+Inappropriate music will result in disqualification. *This does not apply to the styles of Zouk, Reggaeton or Fusion.